lieblb/tiltr/README.md

 ## First Setup

-...is still cumbersome.
+...can still be cumbersome.
 Here are some known problems:

-* first launch takes very long (no progress display while db tables are imported)
+* first launch takes very long (look at db table count on landing page)
-* first test import takes very long
 * sometimes you need to stop and restart all containers
-* random timeouts on user creation
+* sometimes there are random timeouts on user creation